CUBRID/cubrid-manual/en/sql/query/replace.rst

     REPLACE [INTO] [schema_name.]table_name [(column_name, ...)]
         SELECT...

 *   *schema_name*: Specifies the schema name.
-If omitted, the schema name of the user is used.
+If omitted, the schema name of current session is used.

 *   *table_name*: Specifies the name of the target table into which you want to insert a new record.